-Graduate transfer who played two seasons at Georgia Tech and completed requirements for his master’s degree in economics in may, 2018 … Played in 58 games, starting 24, in two seasons at Georgia Tech, averaging 6.1 points while hitting 37.2 percent of his three-point attempts … Played “three-and-D” role, but worked hard to make his game more versatile offensively … Transferred from Lehigh, where he earned his undergraduate degree in three years … Appeared in 62 games, starting 11, over his two season at Lehigh, averaging 5.8 points while shooting 42.5 percent from the floor, 35.5 percent from three-point range and 73.0 percent from the foul line … Wore jersey #42 at Lehigh, #4 at Tech … Began playing basketball at age 10, participating in an AAU program in Baltimore … Graduated from Lehigh in three years with a bachelor’s degree in economics … Father played football at VMI (two-time all-Southern Conference) … Older brother played football at Columbia and Morehouse.
+Graduate transfer who played two seasons at Georgia Tech and completed requirements for his master’s degree in economics in May, 2018 … Played in 58 games, starting 24, in two seasons at Georgia Tech, averaging 6.1 points while hitting 37.2 percent of his three-point attempts … Played “three-and-D” role, but worked hard to make his game more versatile offensively … Transferred from Lehigh, where he earned his undergraduate degree in three years … Appeared in 62 games, starting 11, over his two season at Lehigh, averaging 5.8 points while shooting 42.5 percent from the floor, 35.5 percent from three-point range and 73.0 percent from the foul line … Wore jersey #42 at Lehigh, #4 at Tech … Began playing basketball at age 10, participating in an AAU program in Baltimore … Graduated from Lehigh in three years with a bachelor’s degree in economics … Father played football at VMI (two-time all-Southern Conference) … Older brother played football at Columbia and Morehouse.

 2017-18 (junior at Georgia Tech)